Written by Tjitske Schokker, President of ESN Groningen 2018/2019

 Whether it’s because of your fellow board members, who after a year feel like family, the many skills you learned or the people you got to meet – doing a board year is without a doubt a once in a lifetime experience!
 Some may say that spending a year volunteering seems like a waste of time, but ask anyone who has done a board year, and every single one of them will tell you that it was not only an extremely enriching experience, but also an unforgettable year – possibly the best year of their life.

 Did you get inspired into doing a board year, or at least a little bit interested?
 There are countless opportunities in Groningen to become part of a board, one of which is the Executive Board of ESN Groningen.
 If you enjoy an international atmosphere, the ESN Board is possibly a great choice for you.
 You can find out more about what it means to become the ESN Board and the application procedure itself right here: www.esn-groningen.nl/get-involved/apply-for-the-executive-board.
 You can also find out more about ESN Groningen as an organisation on our website, www.esn-groningen.nl.
 If you have any questions whatsoever about ESN Groningen or applying for the Board, feel free to contact us!
-You can email us at firstname.lastname@example.org, send us a message via Facebook or just drop by the office.
-The deadline for sending in your application is April 3rd at 23:59.
+You can email us at firstname.lastname@example.org, send us a message via Facebook or have a virtual coffee.
+The deadline for sending in your application is April 15th at 23:59.